 - Room Escape Games in Budapest (live room escape with puzzles!)

 Enhance your nightlife experience by checking out one of the best Budapest festivals.
-Ruin pubs (like Szimpla kert, Otkert, Corvinteto, etc.) are not to be missed if you are under 35 or so, and love parties, cool pubs, artsy – quirky places.
+Budapest Ruin Bars (like Szimpla kert, Otkert, Instant, etc.) are not to be missed if you are under 35 or so, and love parties, cool pubs, artsy – quirky places.
 You will know what to do: talk to locals and have fun, try a sip of palinka, or a Hungarian (craft) beer!

-Oh, for the more moderate, you can go to nice restaurants with live music (swing, jazz) or why not take a bath under the starlit Budapest (some of the pools at Szechenyi Baths are open until 10 pm!)
+Oh, for the more moderate, you can go to nice restaurants with live music (swing, jazz) or why not take a bath under the starlit Budapest (the pools at Szechenyi Baths are open until 10 pm!)

 Related Budapest tours: